Max-Him

 Max-Him was an Italo disco project fronted by Florian Fadinger (May 6, 1960 – January 16, 2013), the former manager of German DJ/producer Sven Väth.
-All of the singing on Max-Him's albums was allegedly done by Italian musician Romano Trevisani, whilst Fadinger was the public image.
+All of the singing on Max-Him's albums was allegedly done by Italian musician Massimo Vaccari, whilst Fadinger was the public image.

 In 1985, Max-Him reached the No. 21 position in Germany with the song "Lady Fantasy".

 Fadinger died on January 16, 2013, in Munich, Germany from unknown causes.
 He left behind a wife and six children.
 His body was cremated on January 24, 2013; He was buried the same day.